ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/networkinterface.md

 <span class="images">![](../../images/NetworkinterfaceStates.png)<span>Network states</span></span>

-The interface handles all state changes itself between `Connecting`, `Local connectivity` and `Global route found`.
+The interface handles all state changes between `Connecting`, `Local connectivity` and `Global route found`.
 Calling `NetworkInterface::connect()` might return when either local or global connectivity states are reached.
 This depends on the connectivity.
 For example, Ethernet and Wi-Fi interfaces return when global connectivity is reached.
 6LoWPAN-based mesh networks depend on the standard you're using.
-The `LoWPANNDInterface` returns from `connect()` call when it connects to a border router that provides global connection.
+The `LoWPANNDInterface` returns from `connect()` call when it connects to a border router that provides a global connection.
 The `ThreadInterface` returns from `connect()` call when it joins a local mesh network.
-It may later get global connection when it finds a border router.
+It may later get a global connection when it finds a border router.

 When a network or route is lost or any other cause limits the connectivity, the interface may change its state back to `Connecting`, `Local connectivity` or `Disconnected`.
 In the `Connecting` and `Local connectivity` states, the interface usually reconnects until the application chooses to call `NetworkInterface::disconnect()`.
-Depending on the network, this reconnection might have internal back off periods, and not all interfaces implement the reconnection logic at all.
-Refer to table below on how different interfaces behave.
+Depending on the network, this reconnection might have internal backoff periods, and not all interfaces implement the reconnection logic at all.
+Please refer to table below for information on how different interfaces behave.

 An application may check the connection status by calling `nsapi_connection_status_t get_connection_status()` or register a callback to monitoring status changes.
 The following table lists defined network states with actions that applictions should take on the state change: